 The average person knows a lot of things about slab foundations.
 Unfortunately, much of what they know is not true.
 This section addresses the most important of these misconceptions.
-Misconceptions are important because they inevitably result in unrealistic expectations about how foundation function.
+Misconceptions are important because they inevitably result in unrealistic expectations about how slab foundations function.

 Slab foundations are constructed level